-After you complete a Biometric Wellness Screening (even though not a part of 2021 Initial Wellness Activities), and/or an Online Wellness Assessment you can call your health care company to discuss the results and to learn what tools and resources are available to improve your results.
+After you complete a biometric Wellness Screening and/or an Online Wellness Assessment you can call your health care company to discuss the results and to learn what tools and resources are available to improve your results.

 Health Coaching

 Aetna and Cigna offer access to health coaches who can answer questions about your Wellness Screening and/or Wellness Assessment, as well as help you set and achieve your health goals, assess treatment options, navigate the Wellness Program, and remind you about prescription refills and preventive tests.
 You have your choice of receiving telephonic or online support.